WizardCarter/simple-config-library/README.md

 For more information on how to properly use SCL, see the [wiki on Github](https://github.com/WizardCarter/simple-config-library/wiki).

 You may use SCL for any project, as long as you do not claim that you created it and any copies you distribute include the license and this file.
-Though it's not required, a link back to the github page for this project in your credits would be appretiated.
+Though it's not required, a link back to the Github page for this project in your credits would be appretiated.
 Additionally, if you do something cool with SCL, please let me know.
 I'd love to see what you do with it.

 FUTURE FEATURES:
+- Make interfacing more intuitive using `std::pair`s and the`>>` operator.
+- Allow writing with iterators
 - Throw exceptions if there is an error opening the file (RAII)
-- Make interfacing more intuitive using `std::pair`s and the`>>` operator.
-- Make the class work with iterators
-- Make the class work with range-based `for` loops